CISecurity/ArtifactExpressions/artifacts/windows/windows.lockoutpolicyobject.rst

 Artifact Parameters
 ~~~~~~~~~~~~~~~~~~~

+**windows.lockoutpolicyobject**

 ============== ====== =========================================
 Name           Type   Description
 ============== ====== =========================================
-lockoutsetting String The lockout policy setting to be audited.
+lockoutsetting string The lockout policy setting to be audited.
 ============== ====== =========================================

-NOTE: This parameter is governed by a constraint allowing only the
+NOTE: The ``lockoutsetting`` parameter is governed by a constraint allowing only the following values:
+  - Duration
-following values: - Duration - Observation Window - Threshold - Forced
+  - Observation Window
+  - Threshold
-Logoff
+  - Forced Logoff

 Supported Test Types
 ~~~~~~~~~~~~~~~~~~~~